syncfusion-content/asp.netmvc-docs/aspnetmvc/SunburstChart/Legend.md

 documentation: ug
 ---

-## Legend with ASP.NET MVC SunburstChart
+## Legend in ASP.NET MVC SunburstChart
 The legend is used to represent the first level of items in the Sunburst Chart.The **Legend** can be initialized using the below code snippet

 {% highlight js %}